-Rob Surette Speed Painting One of the greatest artists in the world!
+Rob Surette 'BE SOMEBODY" Speed Painting Show One of the greatest artists in the world!
 Rob has thrilled audiences young and old.
 He's appeared on The Today Show, Good Morning America, The Tonight Show, and The Oprah Winfrey Show.
 His goal is to fill kids with a sense of empowerment and inspire them to boldly chase their deepest dreams in life!
-Show made possible by the generous support of

-Supporting the arts at Saint Joseph School and throughout our community!
 Admission is FREE with donation to: